Yiwei-Liao/iSAC/README.md

-# iSC
-code for TWC paper "Reasoning over the air: A Reasoning-based Implicit Semantic Communication Framework"
+# Reasoning over the Air: A Reasoning-based Implicit Semantic Communication Framework